-- Relevant undergraduate qualification with experience within the higher education sector; or an equivalent combination of relevant experience and/or education/ training. - Demonstrated organisational and time management skills with a proven ability to prioritise tasks to meet competing deadlines with a high degree of accuracy and attention to detail. - A strong customer service ethic with the ability to manage pressure in a fast-paced client service environment, and a demonstrated commitment to the provision of excellent service to a diverse range of clients with differing needs. - Ability to work autonomously and collaboratively in a team environment with changing demands. - High level verbal and written communication skills, including the ability to prepare reports addressing a range of audiences. - A high level of initiative and drive with a demonstrated ability to provide input into business processes for continuous improvement. - Demonstrated ability to facilitate and manage working relationships with internal and external stakeholders. - Highly developed computer literacy, including the ability to use advanced level features of word processing and spreadsheet software packages.
+- Undergraduate qualifications in a relevant discipline with experience within the higher education sector; or a combination of relevant experience and/or education/ training. - High level organisational skills and demonstrated time management skills with a proven ability to prioritise tasks to meet competing deadlines with a high degree of accuracy and attention to detail. - A demonstrated client-centred approach, the ability to manage pressure in a fast-paced client service environment, and a demonstrated commitment to the provision of excellent service to a diverse range of clients of varying backgrounds and with differing needs. - Demonstrated ability to influence and forge working relationships with internal and external stakeholders. - Ability to work collaboratively and flexibly both in a team and independently, and in an environment with changing demands. - Experience in client management, in particular service orientation, planning and prioritisation. - High-level computer skills, particularly the Microsoft Office suite including Word, Excel and Outlook. - Excellent oral and written communication skills.